RodrigoCastroMoura/Tracker/replit.md

-# GV50 Tracker Service
+# GPS Tracker Service

 ## Overview

-This is a comprehensive Python-based GPS tracking service designed specifically for GV50 GPS tracking devices.
-The service implements a robust TCP server that communicates with GPS devices using the Queclink @Track protocol, processes incoming location and event data, and stores it in a MongoDB database.
-The system provides complete raw message preservation, extensive logging capabilities, and support for vehicle control commands including blocking/unblocking functionality.
+This is a comprehensive Python-based GPS tracking service designed for multiple GPS tracking device types.
+The service implements a robust TCP server that communicates with GPS devices using various protocols, processes incoming location and event data, and stores it in a MongoDB database.
+The system is organized with separate service modules for each device type, starting with GV50 support using the Queclink @Track protocol.

 ## User Preferences